Clarence Peters: Capital Hill Music

-Controversy
+Controversies

 In January 2014, a copyright infringement was filed against Peters after the release of Tiwa Savage's "Eminado" video.
 He allegedly stole the vintage nature of Tumi and the Volume's "Asinamali" video, which was released to honour the artistic works of Seydou Keïta.
 Tumi slandered Peters on Twitter and urged his fans to shine a light on the issue.
 Tunji "Tee Billz" Balogun, who is Savage's former manager and ex-husband, said he and his ex-wife never knew that the video's concept was adopted from another video and were surprised like everyone else.

-After the release of Ice Prince's "V.I.P" music video on 21 June 2013, Peters was accused of plagiarizing scenes from Slaughterhouse's "My Life" video and incorporating them into the "V.I.P" video.
+Following the launch of Ice Prince's "V.I.P" music video on June 21, 2013, Peters faced allegations of having copied scenes from Slaughterhouse's "My Life" video and including them in the "V.I.P" video.
 In February 2014, Ice Prince defended Peters' actions and said he told him the ideas to shoot.
-He also said that if anyone has a problem with the situation, they should hold him responsible.
+Additionally, he stated that anyone who finds the situation problematic should hold him accountable.

+In April 2016, Peters faced criticism for directing Flavour's "Dance" video, which was widely compared to Justin Bieber's "Sorry" video.
+Observers noted that the choreography, white background, and colorful costumes closely resembled Bieber's video, with only minor changes to Flavour's appearance.
+The incident was described by media outlets as a clear replication rather than a reinterpretation.